JCSama/Z-Ray-Plugin-for-CodeIgniter/README.md

 Zend Server Zray Plugin for CodeIgniter
 =======================================

 CodeIgniter plugin provides valuable information on codeIgniter applications, making debugging easy and simple.
-Z-Ray gives a complete picture of your CodeIgniter environment - including all loaded views, models, helpers, configuration files and stored sessions.
+Z-Ray gives a complete picture of your CodeIgniter environment - including all loaded views, models, helpers, hooks and configuration files.

 - **Installation**: shows the steps to complete the installation,
 - **Configuration**: shows the configuration files variables,